In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-\end{kframe} \end{knitrout} Using more sophisticated algorithms, as the variable metric algorithm (L-BFGS-B), might lead to better results.
-However, they are not as robust as the simple \Rcode{optimLHD()} search.
-Also, L-BFGS-B is a pure local search, which may not be ideal to solve potentially multi-modal tuning problems. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+Using more sophisticated algorithms, e.g., the variable metric algorithm (L-BFGS-B), might lead to better results.
+However, they are not as robust as the simple \texttt{optimLHD()} search.
+Also, \texttt{L-BFGS-B} is a pure local search, which may not be ideal to solve potentially multi-modal tuning problems.